-Don’t miss this opportunity to hear from an influential voice in Australia’s cultural landscape as Rachel and Kerry engage in what promises to be a vital and evocative conversation about the future of our country.
+Don’t miss this opportunity to hear from an influential voice in Australia’s cultural landscape as Rachel and Kerry engage in a vital and evocative conversation about the future of our country.

 Rachel Perkins is one of Australia’s most accomplished filmmakers, reaching millions of viewers with her groundbreaking dramas and documentaries focusing on colonial and Indigenous history.
 As the founder of renowned production house Blackfella Films, Rachel has helmed an array of critically lauded works including First Australians, Mabo, Bran Nue Day, Redfern Now, Total Control and The Australian Wars.

 A multi-award winner, Rachel was the recipient of an Australian Directors’ Guild award in 2019 for her work on the first series of ABC’s acclaimed drama, Mystery Road, adding to a laundry list of wins and nominations through respected institutions including the Australian Film Institute, Australian Writers’ Guild, Melbourne International Film Festival, the AACTA Awards, and more.

 Away from the camera, Rachel follows in the footsteps of her father, Charlie Perkins, as a vocal advocate and activist for Indigenous affairs.
 Of Arrente and Kalkadoon ancestry, she was also deeply involved in the creation of the Uluru Statement from the Heart and is a leading campaigner for the Yes vote in the 2023 referendum to enshrine Indigenous recognition in the Constitution.

 6 – 7.15 pm AEST

 The event may contain adult themes and is not recommended for people under 15 years of age.